Diphallia: Partial bifid diphallia without associated anomalies

+A 14-year-old boy, presented with continuous urinary incontinence since birth, was found to have complete penile duplication: a primary phallus of normal size with dorsal urethral meatus (epispadias) and a hypoplastic secondary phallus with urethral atresia.
+Both testes were descended in a normal scrotum.
+Associated anomalies included congenital fusion of L3–L4 vertebrae, mild lumbar scoliosis, high-pressure neurogenic bladder with low compliance, left grade II vesicoureteral reflux, severe cortical loss in the right kidney, and partial cortical loss in the left kidney.
+Initial management with clean intermittent catheterization and oral oxybutynin failed to normalize bladder pressures; intradetrusor onabotulinumtoxinA (300 U) injection reduced leakage episodes.
+Renal function preservation was prioritized before any reconstructive surgery.

 Cause

-Cause of diphallia is unknown, and also because its associated anomalies vary largely, it is impossible to give a simple, single explanation of its cause.
-But it is thought to have started from duplication of cloacal membrane in early embryonic development stages in the fetus, between third and sixth week of gestation, because normal development of cloacal folds in the fetus is complete between this time.
+Cause of diphallia is unknown.
+Its associated anomalies vary largely, ergo it is impossible to give a simple, single explanation of its cause.
+It is thought to occur due to duplication of cloacal membrane in early embryonic development stages in the fetus, between the third and sixth week of gestation, as normal development of cloacal folds in the fetus is typically complete between this time.